-The data collected in the context of ESAW also includes an analysis of which body parts were injured in the accidents (such as head, neck, back, torso and organs, arms and hands, legs and feet) as well as information on the causes and circumstances of the accidents.
+Note that the data collected in the context of ESAW also include an analysis of which body parts were injured in accidents (such as head, neck, back, torso and organs, arms and hands, legs and feet) as well as information on the causes and circumstances of accidents.

 European statistics on accidents at work (ESAW) is the main data source for EU statistics relating to health and safety at work issues.
 ESAW includes data on occupational accidents that result in at least four calendar days of absence from work, including fatal accidents.
 The phrase ‘during the course of work’ means while engaged in an occupational activity or during the time spent at work.
 This generally includes cases of road traffic accidents in the course of work but excludes accidents during the journey between home and the workplace.

-The data generally relate to all economic activities, unless otherwise specified; for example, the analysis in Figures 3 and 4 covers NACE Rev. 2 Sections A and C to N. Because the frequency of accidents at work varies between NACE activities (high risk activities include agriculture, construction and transport) a standardisation process is performed to facilitate the comparison of national data.
+The data generally relate to all economic activities, unless otherwise specified.
+For example, the analyses in Figures 3 and 4 cover NACE Sections A and C to N. Because the frequency of accidents at work varies between NACE activities — high risk activities include agriculture, manufacturing, construction and transport — a standardisation procedure is performed to facilitate the comparison of national data.
 A direct standardisation method is used with weights calculated for the European reference population (EU-28): the weights represent the proportion of the reference (working) population in each NACE activity.
-For each EU Member State the national incidence rates are calculated for each NACE activity and these are combined using the fixed set of EU weights to produce an overall standardised incidence rate for the Member State concerned; more details are available in a methodological note.
+For each EU Member State the national incidence rates are calculated for each NACE activity and these are combined using the fixed set of EU-28 weights to produce an overall standardised incidence rate for the Member State concerned.
+More details are available in a methodological note.

 Statistics on accidents at work may reflect under-coverage or under-reporting.
-Under-coverage exists when the appropriate population is not covered by the source of the data on accidents, for example when a certain economic sector or employment type is excluded.
+Under-coverage exists when the appropriate population is not covered by the data source for accidents, for example when a certain economic sector or employment type is excluded.
 Under-reporting relates to the situation where an accident occurs but is not reported although the related economic sector is included.
-The extent of under-coverage of ESAW data can be analysed partially by comparing the reference population (of workers) in ESAW with data derived from the labour force survey.
+The extent of under-coverage of ESAW data can be analysed partially by comparing the reference population (of workers) in ESAW with data derived from the LFS.
 Under-reporting is more difficult to analyse and establish but some comparisons are available.
 One method is to compare results from the reporting systems used for the legal obligation to report an accident with systems based on insurance reports; this may indicate under-reporting in the system for the legal obligation of accidents or over-reporting in insurance systems.
 Another method is to compare (geographically or over time) the ratio of fatal to non-fatal accidents, as the reporting of fatal accidents is thought to be more likely to be accurate due to their severe nature.
-Comparisons can also be made with data from household surveys, for example from the labour force survey (which included an ad-hoc survey in 2013 on accidents at work and work-related health problems).
-A study undertaken by Eurostat in 2014 using all of these approaches indicated that the level of under-reporting of non-fatal accidents is quite substantial in most EU Member States that joined the EU after 2003.
+Comparisons can also be made with data from household surveys, for example from the LFS (which included an ad hoc module in 2013 on accidents at work and work-related health problems).

 A safe, healthy working environment is a crucial factor in an individual’s quality of life and is also a collective concern.
-EU Member State governments recognise the social and economic benefits of better health and safety at work.
-Reliable, comparable, up-to-date statistical information is vital for setting policy objectives and adopting suitable policy measures and preventing actions.
+Governments in the EU Member States recognise the social and economic benefits of better health and safety at work.
+Reliable, comparable, up-to-date statistical information is vital for setting policy objectives and adopting suitable policy measures and preventative actions.

 - Accidents at work (ESAW, 2008 onwards) (hsw_acc_work)